-Arrivals are planned on the day before the first day of the program: 25 May 2020 for ESP1, and 25 June 2020 for ESP2.
+Arrivals are planned on the day before the first day of the program: check draft schedule for ESP1 and/or ESP2.
 PLEASE DO NOT COME DIRECT TO THE UNIVERSITY!
 Members of the European Summer Program team will meet you at Lille Europe station from 9am to 5.30pm as explained in the section When should I arrive in Lille?

 However, in case of unforeseen problems, it might be useful to know about transportation options within Lille.